KenACollins/pugs-caretaker-game/README.md

 ### Adopt More Pugs!
 While the game always starts you off with the same set of four initial pugs (though their images change with each new game), you have the option to add more.
 Just click the round purple + icon that is floating in the bottom right corner of your viewport.

 This will lead you to a form where you can fill out the criteria for the pug you are seeking to adopt.
 You want to give your new pug a name, temperament, and weight.
-Click Next and you will arrive at a screen to review your data entries.
-Click the BACK button to make changes or "ADD PUG" to submit your request.
+Click NEXT and you will arrive at a screen to review your data entries.
+Click the BACK button to make changes or ADD PUG to submit your request.
 The system will automatically match you up with just the right pug at your desired weight and temperament who most resembles the name you have assigned.

 You will be returned to the pugs screen where the newest pug will be added along with the earlier pugs that were still alive at the time you went off to fill out the form.